all-in-one-of/snippets/HOU_DOP_Vellum.md

 `Strech`
 - `Stiffnes` - default infinite (never be strachy)
 - `Damping Ratio` - lit more energy from sim  if too lively  (dont change) too much destory
-- `compression stiffnes` -(how much one point can shrink to other )  with low res help to remove jagginess zig zag  more detail higher ! oO
+- `compression stiffnes` -(how much one point can shrink to other )  (decresse more smooth look ! dont enforce wrincles ) with low res help to remove jagginess lower param
 - `plsticity` - not use rather

 `Bend`